Apply Now Online registration is now open.

 Life and major health insurance is the responsibility of each selected participant or his/her nominating institution or government.
 The co-organizers will not assume any responsibility for life and major health insurance, nor for any expenses related to medical treatment or accidents.

-Applications for participation in the Workshop have to be submitted online through this webpage (see top of this page).
+Applications for participation in the Symposium have to be submitted online through this webpage ( see top of this page).

-For latest information and updates on the Workshop, it is advised that you frequently visit this webpage.
+For latest information and updates on the Symposium, it is advised that you frequently visit this webpage.

 For questions related to the Symposium programme in general and international applications: